 Do NOT try to smuggle guns from the U.S.A. into Canada or from Canada into the U.S.A.!

-For those who do not know, “concealed carry” and “open carry” are not allowed in Canada, except for bodyguards for politicians and for a few police.
-In Canada we are supposed to call 911 … and wait.
+For those who do not know, “concealed carry” is not allowed in Canada, except for bodyguards for politicians such as Prime Minister Trudeau and for a few police detectives.
+“Open carry” is also very limited (e.g. Armoured Car Guards) and even prospectors carrying armloads of gear in the wilderness have great difficulty in obtaining a permit to carry handguns for defence against bears, wolves, Wolverines etc. In Canada we are supposed to call 911 … and wait.
 “When seconds count, the police will be there … in minutes.” (or hours) so please remember ask your assailant to be patient.

 A LITTLE BIT OF INFORMATION ON THE FIREARMS LAWS IN CANADA